josellausas/LoveBaseEngine/README.md

 About
 -----
 An easy-to-use wrapper for Love2D.
-This is intended for begginers and people that want to start learnign how to program and make games.
-It looks to simplify the process of creating a game by abstracting the "complicated" stuff.
+This is intended for begginers and people that want to start learning how to program and make games.
+It seeks to simplify the process of creating a game by abstracting the "complicated" stuff.

 Getting started: Work in progess